 Ethiopia Opposition Candidate Dies After Attack in Northwest

-William Davison
+by William Davison

 (BloombergBusiness) — An Ethiopian parliamentary candidate for the opposition Blue Party died after being assaulted in Debre Markos, a town in the country’s northwest, the group said.